A Century of Innovation, Sustainability, and Growth.

 5-7 July 2027, Wellington

-Set in our capital city and timed to coincide with NZIF’s centennial, the event offers a rare chance to connect across the Tasman, share practical experience, and help define the future direction of forestry in our region.
-Whether you’re a practitioner, investor, researcher, or policymaker, this conference is worth attending.
+Held in our capital city and coinciding with NZIF’s centennial, this event presents a unique opportunity to connect across the Tasman, exchange practical experiences, and help shape the future direction of forestry in our region.
+Whether you are a practitioner, investor, researcher, or policymaker, this conference is an essential gathering you won’t want to miss.
+Secure your tickets today and be part of this historic occasion.

 Takina is conveniently located in Wellington CBD’s cultural precinct, near transport links, entertainment, dining, and accommodation.
 Wellington’s central location in New Zealand offers easy access by air, road, train, or ferry.
 Wellington Airport serves domestic flights and is a short flight from Australia’s east coast.
 The 15-minute airport-to-city commute is the longest visitors will have during their stay.